o-gs/DJI_FC_Patcher/Readme.md

 depending on your bird

-You will get a bunch of .pro.fw.sig files (for each aprt of the system) plus a configuration file : wm100a.cfg.sig (Spark) or wm220.cfg.sig (Mavic) or wm331.cfg.sig (P4P) files
+You will get a bunch of .pro.fw.sig files (for each part of the system) plus a configuration file : wm100a.cfg.sig (Spark) or wm220.cfg.sig (Mavic) or wm331.cfg.sig (P4P) files

 Amongst those, only 3 files will be usefull :
 1. the one with 0305 in name (Flight controller loader) : there is no 0305 module for this P4P fw version